-In the West today, Stalin is considered one of the most evil men in history, with his crimes often put up for comparison against Hitler’s.
-Here are 10 facts about him.
+Stalin is also considered one of the most dangerous totalitarian leaders in history, his violent excesses often compared to those of Adolf Hitler.
+Here are 10 facts about Joseph Stalin.

 1. Smallpox as a child left him with lasting scars and a deformity

 Born into poverty in 1879 to an alcoholic cobbler father and washerwoman mother, Stalin caught smallpox at the age of seven and was left with pockmarks on his face and a slightly deformed left arm.
 He was bullied by other children while also enduring beatings at the hands of his father.

 2. His mother sent him to study to become a priest

 In December 1895, Stalin’s mother sent him to a seminary in the Georgian capital of Tiflis (modern-day Tbilisi).
 He rebelled against studying scripture, however, instead reading the writings of Karl Marx and joining a local socialist group.
 Eventually he became an atheist, and in 1899 was expelled from the seminary for failing to attend exams.

 3. His nom de guerre means “man of the steel hand”